fortidg/gcp-fgt-a-p-existing/README.md

 In addition to those ports, you will need to allow tcp 8008 in both the trust and untrust subnets to allow heartbeat probes for load balancers.

-Conversely, if you wish to allow all you can un-comment the firewall stanzas in resources.tf .
+Conversely, if you wish to allow all you can un-comment the compute_firewall stanzas in resources.tf.